Published Jul 16, 2019

 Kiuwan can detect misconfigurations, such as:

 - Dynamic code injection during object deserialization (OPT.CSHARP.CodeInjectionWithDeserialization): When a serialization library deserializes untrusted content from a certain exchange format (binary, XML, JSON…) to recover the original object graph, attackers may provide attack payloads that may result in unexpected code execution or a denial-of-service condition.
 (De)serialization of object graphs is a complex issue, due to the object-oriented nature of such graphs: generics, interface fields, polymorphism… Default constructors need to be invoked, fields and properties should be set reflectively, and special constructors, type converters, or serialization callbacks need to be invoked.
 By controlling the deserialized field values, attackers may abuse the logic of these methods to run arbitrary code.
 The deserialization library may be abused, so attackers may control the type of reconstructed objects, the library or the GC might call methods on reconstructed objects.
-Many libraries perform a simple type control, often involving cast after deserialization.
+Many libraries perform a simple type of control, often involving cast after deserialization.

 A9: Using components with known vulnerabilities